 For pertinent academic dates refer to the Iowa State University academic calendar.

 How the 25 weeks are spent

-All interns begin together attending the required one-week Pre-MNT Workshop in Ames, Iowa.
+All interns begin together attending the required one-week Professional Skills Workshop in Ames, Iowa.
 In the workshop, interns will develop the foundation to successfully complete supervised practice experiences.
-For example, those at the Pre-MNT event:
+For example, during Workshop Week we:

 - Host a communication workshop